How to Make a DIY Ice Bath Setup Without Special Equipment

 An at-home guide to cold therapy recovery — no fancy gear required

 Cold therapy, or cryotherapy, has gained serious traction in wellness circles for its ability to reduce inflammation, ease muscle soreness, boost circulation, and even sharpen mental resilience.
+By exposing the body to low temperatures, you trigger a systemic response that can lower the heart rate and decrease the production of inflammatory cytokines.
 But you don’t need a $5,000 plunge tub or a spa membership to reap the benefits.
 With a little creativity and household items, you can build an effective DIY ice bath right in your backyard, garage, or even bathroom.
+This approach democratizes recovery, allowing athletes and wellness enthusiasts to access the physiological perks of cold exposure without a massive financial investment.

 Here’s how to do it safely, affordably, and without any special equipment.